 Based on the location and evolution of eczematous lesions at different ages, three groups of AD patients have been well-established: infantile-type, childhood-type and adolescent and adult-type.
-Elderly-type AD has recently been considered a fourth separate group (190).
-Studies estimate that 2 to 7% of the elderly population (> 65 years) is affected by AD (191).
-Elderly patients need more consideration in the therapeutic choice.
-A complete clinical history must include history of cancer, comorbidities, comedications, cognitive decline and ability to self-administer medications.
+Elderly-type AD has recently been considered a fourth separate group.
+190 Studies estimate that 2 to 7% of the elderly population (>65 years) is affected by AD.
+191 Elderly patients need more consideration in the therapeutic choice.
+A complete clinical history must include a history of cancer, comorbidities, comedications, cognitive decline and ability to self-administer medications.
 Clinical evidence about the effectiveness and safety of biologics and small molecules in the elderly population is still limited.
-Clinical trials usually exclude older people due to upper age restrictions or exclusion criteria for common comorbidities (192).

-To date 7 trials for DUP did not have explicit upper age limits, although only 4% of participants were over age 65 (192).
-Four retrospective studies on the treatment of AD in patients aged ≥ 65 years on DUP demonstrated similar efficacy to younger adults (193-195).
-One of these studies showed that older people had a higher incidence of adverse events: injection-site reactions and conjunctivitis being the most common (194).
+Clinical trials usually exclude older people due to upper age restrictions or exclusion criteria for common comorbidities.
+192 limits, although only 4% of participants were over age 65.
+192 Four retrospective studies on the treatment of AD in patients aged \geq 65 years on DUP demonstrated similar efficacy to younger adults.
+193 One of these studies showed that older people had a higher incidence of adverse events: injection-site reactions and conjunctivitis being the most common.
+194